nickyliux/nl_rigging_tools/README.md

 ## Installation
 1. Download the repository zip file.
-2. Extract to storage location.
+2. Extract it.
 3. Locate install/dragAndDrop.py.
 4. Drag and drop it onto a Maya viewport.
-5. Run the lines below
+5. Run the lines
     ```python
     from nl_modules import nl_rigging_tools
     nl_rigging_tools.main()
     ```

-## To do
+## Support

-* Study matrix for more efficient constraint calculation.
-* Understand more about how professional animators work.
-* Visit my blog at [nickyliu.com](http://www.nickyliu.com) for more info.
+For more information, visit my blog at [www.nickyliu.com](http://www.nickyliu.com)